 - Managing Strategy

-- Students receive four case studies for written case study analyses using the guidance provided for each of them, submitting each case study analysis to Blackboard Learn by the due dates.
+- Students receive four case studies for written case study analyses using the guidance provided for each of them, submitting each case study analysis to Canvas by the due dates.

-- The written executive summary and presentation slides are submitted to the committee via Blackboard Learn.
+- The written executive summary and presentation slides are submitted to the committee via Canvas.

 - The oral presentation is presented to the faculty committee during a one-hour online meeting that includes the student’s 20-minute (hard limit) presentation followed by questions from faculty, a private committee deliberation (while students wait in a break room), and a final meeting on the presentation outcome.